Change session expiration to 24 hours MAX_SESSION_AGE=1440 java -jar metabase.jar

 MAX_SESSION_AGE is in minutes.

-Metabase also supports using session cookies, which mean users will stay authenticated until they close their browser window.
-Once they close their browser window, next time they visit Metabase they’ll have to log in again.
-Session expiration still applies, so even if you leave your browser window open forever, you’ll still be required to re-authenticate after two weeks or whatever session expiration you’ve configured.
+Metabase also supports using session cookies, which mean users will only stay authenticated until they close their browser.
+This can be enabled on a per-user basis by unchecking the “Remember me” box when logging in.
+Once the user closes their browser, the next time they visit Metabase they’ll have to log in again.
+Session expiration still applies, so even if you leave your browser open forever, you’ll still be required to re-authenticate after two weeks or whatever session expiration you’ve configured.

-You can tell Metabase to use session cookies with the environment variable or Java system property
+You can tell Metabase to always use session cookies with the environment variable or Java system property

 MB_SESSION_COOKIES=true java -jar metabase.jar